kcaj21/Python_Project_Vet_v2/README.md

 1. Ensure flask is installed

-2. Enter 'flask run' into the command terminal
+2. Enter 'flask run' into the terminal

 3. Enter 'localhost:4999' in your preferred web browser